grensen/perceptron_concept/README.md

          // update weights
 ```

 At the end, the understanding of the reference is the key to work with massiv huge networks.

+With a good understanding of the indices, its really easy to implement helpful technieques like dropout with nice efficency.

 ![numberWeights](https://user-images.githubusercontent.com/53048236/61751317-3d88d780-ada8-11e9-9e50-9e1a95055e4d.png)